 Why am I taking birth control?

 If the answer is to fix a hormonal or period problem, I recommend you dig further and see if there are other solutions.

-To many doctors, the pill and hormonal birth control is often seen as a “cure-all” for many female issues.
+To many doctors, the pill and hormonal birth control are often seen as a “cure-all” for many female issues.
 It is often the first-line drug of choice for acne, painful periods, PCOS, endometriosis, irregular periods, late periods, heavy periods, light periods…almost any period issue.

 This is because it suppresses your own hormonal rhythms.
 If you are having a hard time in that area, it covers up any symptoms your body is experiencing.
-On the surface this seems like a great situation.
+On the surface, this seems like a great situation.

 Unfortunately, using the pill and other forms of HBC to regulate period problems is like unplugging the fire alarm in the middle of a fire.
 It might help temporarily, but it won't solve the root of the issue.